mongodb/mongo-python-driver/README.rst

 =======
 Thanks to (in no particular order) (if you belong here and are missing please let us know):

-- moe at mbox dot bz: turn off nagle
+- moe at mbox dot bz:

+  - Turn off nagle

-- Michael Stephens (mikejs): seek and tell for read mode GridFile
+- Michael Stephens (mikejs):

+  - Seek and tell for read mode GridFile

-- Joakim Sernbrant (serbaut): fix decref bug in tuple encoder, hex __repr__ and __str__ for ObjectId
+- Joakim Sernbrant (serbaut):

+  - Fix decref bug in tuple encoder
+  - Hex __repr__ and __str__ for ObjectId
+  - Performance optimizations for writing large files to GridFS

-- Alexander Artemenko (svetlyak40wt): fix spurious errors in thread test
+- Alexander Artemenko (svetlyak40wt):

+  - Fix spurious errors in thread test

-- Mathias Stearn (RedBeard0531): add support for finalize in group()
+- Mathias Stearn (RedBeard0531):

+  - Add support for finalize in group()